thepok/Hypermind/README.md

 # Hypermind
-Welcome to Hypermind the .NET way of building minds Connect foundation models to enable emergent capabilities - with ease
+Welcome to Hypermind the .NET way of building minds.

+Connect foundation models to enable emergent capabilities - with ease

 ## Community